Male infertility crisis

 The male infertility crisis is an increase in male infertility since the mid-1970s.
-The issue attracted media attention after a 2017 meta-analysis found that sperm counts had declined by 52.4 percent between 1973 and 2011.
-The decline is particularly prevalent in Western countries such as New Zealand and Australia, Europe and North America.
+The issue attracted media attention after a 2017 meta-analysis found that sperm counts in Western countries had declined by 52.4 percent between 1973 and 2011.
+The decline is particularly prevalent in Western regions such as New Zealand, Australia, Europe, and North America.
 A 2022 meta-analysis reported that this decline extends to non-Western countries, namely those in Asia, Africa, Central America, and South America.
 This meta-analysis also suggests that the decline in sperm counts may be accelerating.

 This decline in male fertility is the subject of research and debate.
-Proposed explanations include lifestyle factors, such as changes in diet and physical activity levels, and increased exposure to endocrine disrupting chemicals, such as those found in plastics.
-Some scientists have questioned the extent of the crisis, saying that sperm-count studies are geographically sparse, often fail to account for a subject's age, and use the single metric of sperm count as an indicator of male fertility.
-The scientific community, however, generally acknowledges increasing male infertility as a men's-health issue.
+Proposed explanations include lifestyle factors, such as changes in diet and physical activity levels, and increased exposure to endocrine disrupting chemicals, such as those found in plastics and pesticides.
+Several studies also indicate that warmer temperatures, as a result of manmade climate change, may be playing a role.
+Some scientists have questioned the extent of the crisis; the scientific community, however, generally acknowledges increasing male infertility as a men's-health issue.